Everything Everything: 2020–2021: Re-Animator and Supernormal

-2022–present: Raw Data Feel
+2022–present: Raw Data Feel and Mountainhead

 On 7 February 2022, Everything Everything announced their sixth album, Raw Data Feel, later released on 20 May 2022.
 Alongside the announcement they released the single "Bad Friday" with a music video directed by Kit Monteith and Jonathan Higgs.
 The band incorporated text and imagery generated by artificial intelligence for the album's song titles, lyrics and artwork.
 The band also announced the book Caps Lock On, containing the lyrics to every Everything Everything song to date, due for release the same day.
 On 9 March 2022, the band released a second single, "Teletype", the album's opener.
 It was released alongside a music video created by Higgs, consisting of human faces generated by AI singing along to the song.
 On 28 March 2022, the band released the third single "I Want a Love Like This" alongside a music video directed by Kit Monteith.
 A fourth single, "Pizza Boy", was released on 4 May 2022 with a video filmed during the band's UK Spring 2022 tour.
 A music video directed by Krishna Muthurangu for the track "Jennifer" was released on the same day as the album.

 The album reached a peak of number 4 in the UK Album Charts, making it their highest-charting release to date.
 It was also released to critical praise, with The Line of Best Fit writing "Through a dizzying blend of experimentation, innovation and stylistic idiosyncrasy Everything Everything have created another peerless record with Raw Data Feel, one which proves once more that the horizons the band chases are theirs and theirs alone" and giving the album a 9/10.

+On 13 July 2023, Everything Everything announced that in celebration of 13 years since the release of their debut album, Man Alive, a reissue of the original vinyl alongside a new deluxe edition featuring unreleased material, rarities, demos and outtakes would be released on 25 August 2023.
+"Riot On The Ward", a track from the deluxe edition that was recorded in 2007 was released for streaming on the same day as the announcement.

+On 27 October 2023, Everything Everything announced their seventh album, Mountainhead, which was released on 1 March 2024.
+They also announced a UK tour in March and April 2024, with support from Divorce.
+The band toured the UK again in November and December 2024, with support from Prima Queen.

+In an interview with NME, Higgs says that the album was written and produced quickly and was intended to feature no plug-ins or effects, in reaction to Raw Data Feel.
+The album features an underlying concept which imagines a world in which a society has created a mountain by digging a big hole: "A Mountainhead is a person that believes that the mountain must grow and the pit must get deeper."

+In April 2025, the band announced a tour of UK and Ireland venues to celebrate the 10th anniversary of the album "Get to Heaven".